gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 variable and vice-versa.
-This means that we can consider the ***main effects*** of each variable on their own^[We will use "main effects" to refer to the two explanatory variables in the additive model even if they are not randomly assigned to contrast with having those variables interacting in the model.
+This means that we can consider the ***main effects*** of each variable on their own^[We will use "main effects" to refer to the two explanatory variables in the additive model even if they are not randomly assigned to contrast the terminology with having those variables involved in an interaction term in the model.
 It is the one place in the book where we use "effects" without worrying about the causal connotation of that word.].
 \index{main effects}
 \index{model!main effects}